harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ![](./20220530-vxlan-enhancement/vxlan-vm-migration.png)

-When an VM is migrated/moved to another NODE, `Host Harvester Cluster` updates its info in VXLAN FDB and/or related Gateway/NAT/...
+When an VM is migrated/moved to another NODE, `Host Harvester Cluster` updates its info in VxLAN FDB and/or related Gateway/NAT/...

 VM does not need send gratuitous ARP of its (NODE) IP/MAC.
 VIP is discussed in [VIP](#vip-floating-in-vxlan)